Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 The application developed for collecting data from eBay consist of two components:
 1. The role of the first component is to collect data from EBay.
 Main graphical form [*CollectingDataForm*] creates new thread [*CollectingDataThread*] that every 12h calls EBay's API [*URLCreator*] two times.
 First time it collects 10000 laptop IDs, and second time calls API to extract all available data (attributes) for each laptop based on laptops ID.
 API is returning data in XML format [*XMLHandler*] and all collected data are stored [*IOManager*] in Database folder in serialized format.
 Name of the files where data is serialized is generated using date of creation [*DateManager*].
 2. The second component [*Main*] is programmed to do core cleaning of collected data.
 First it deserilize [*IOManager*] localy stored data.
 Core cleaning is based on regular expressions. (ex: All brand names to upper case, MB to GB for RAM, MHZ to GHZ for processor speed, ...).
 [Cleaning rules can be found in Laptop class, inside setter methods]
 Class diagram of application can be seen in picture below.

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/EBay laptops.png)   Picture 2: Class diagram of application.

 Only important attributes and methods of classes are shown.
 Laptop class is domain class and it is used by most of the classes in project.
 *Application is written in JAVA, using NetBeans IDE.
 Application is using DOM4J library for manipulation with XML.*

+Date of collecting data: April, 2015.

 Following attributes are exluded from the data collection process because small number of laptops has them (roughly 1 in 100 laptops has these attributes): "Wireless", "Warranty", "Graphic card configuration", "Weight", "Item must be returned within", "Refund will be given as", "Processor configuration".
 Attribute "Model" is also excluded because it has high variance. (example: Model e {40A10090US, Latitude E6420, ZV5000, E6400, D620, D630, Mini 10, ...}